iotbzh/agl-manifest/chromium/README-flashimage.md

     Alternatively, simply start the board.

-**NOTE: Due to initial operations, first boot can be long (3 to 4 minutes waiting for a timeout on a systemd service).
-Homescreen may also have problems to start.
-These issues are known.
-On next boots, the system should run as expected.**
+> **NOTE: Due to initial operations, first boot can be long (3 to 4 minutes waiting for a timeout on a systemd service).